Copyright © University of Cambridge. All rights reserved.

 The idea of this problem

-is to encourage children to spot and describe a pattern, to extend this into a general rule and, depending on their experience, to use relevant vocabulary associated with factors and multiples.
+is to encourage children to spot and describe a pattern, and to extend this into a general rule.
+Depending on their experience, the can also use relevant vocabulary associated with factors and multiples.

 You could use this problem with the whole class as it is an example of a low threshold, high ceiling activity - accessible to all but challenging for the most confident.